immutable/contracts/audits/token/202312-threat-model-preset-erc1155.md

 ## Attack Surfaces

 ERC1155 only has `setApproveForAll` as it's approval method.
-Meaning any flow that requires a 3rd party to operator on a set of tokens owned by another wallet will grant the third party access to all of that specific wallet's tokens.
+Meaning any flow that requires a 3rd party to operate on a set of tokens owned by another wallet will grant the third party access to all of that specific wallet's tokens.
 The third party needs to be entirely trustworthy.
 The owner needs to be diligent on revoking unrestricted access when not needed.

-We can consider implementing a more complicated approval schema if needed. i.e by token id or by token id and amount.
+The contract has no access to any funds.
+Additional risks can come from compromised keys that are responsible for managing the admin roles that control the collection.
+As well as permits and approves if an user was tricked into creating a permit that can be validated by a malicious eip1271 wallet giving them permissions to the user's token.

+Potential Attacks:

+- Compromised Admin Keys:
+  - The compromised keys are able to assign the `MINTER_ROLE` to malicious parties and allow them to mint tokens to themselves without restriction
+  - The compromised keys are able to update the `OperatorAllowList` to white list malicious contracts to be approved to operate on tokens within the collection
+- Compromised Offchain auth:
+  - Since EIP4494 combined with EIP1271 relies on off chain signatures that are not standard to the ethereum signature scheme, user auth info can be compromised and be used to create valid EIP1271 signatures.

 ## Tests